-Now in its fourth year, EyeWorld expands its clinical trend database to include European and Asian physicians and U.S. optometrists
+Now in its fifth year, EyeWorld expands its clinical trend database to include Asian physicians

-We are pleased to announce the expansion of the Global Trends in Ophthalmology database as we enter our fourth year of operation.
-Developed to measure key clinical opinions and practice patterns on the most compelling and controversial issues in ophthalmology, the survey was conducted during the 2016 ASCRS•ASOA Symposium & Congress.
-Through 209 questions, ASCRS members provided input and opinion on 551 unique, measurable data elements across 13 different clinical areas—from cataract and laser vision correction surgery, to postoperative inflammation and its treatment, ocular surface, glaucoma, and retina.
+We are pleased to announce the expansion of the Global Trends in Ophthalmology (GTO) database as we enter our fifth year of operation.
+Developed to measure key clinical opinions and practice patterns on the most compelling and controversial issues in ophthalmology, the survey was conducted during the 2017 ASCRS•ASOA Symposium & Congress.
+Through 144 questions, ASCRS members provided input and opinion on 349 unique, measurable data elements across 11 different clinical areas, from cataract and laser vision correction surgery, to postoperative inflammation and its treatment, ocular surface, glaucoma, and retina.